ernesto-g/ciaa-vagrant/README.md

 You can also use a common ssh client as PuTTY : http://www.putty.org

 ### Change VM's IP
-Editing Vagrantfile in line 30, you can change dchp mode by static ip address mode.
+Editing Vagrantfile in line 30, you can change dhcp mode by static ip address mode.
 Then you will be able to use any ssh client specifying a known ip address.

 ```
  # config.vm.network "private_network", ip: "192.168.33.10"